Skip to content

 Blacklist status

-From 50K domains: 4.2% listed in Spamhaus SBL/XBL, 2.1% in Barracuda BRBL, 1.3% in SORBS.
-Most common listing reason — compromised hosting account (60%), followed by legitimate marketing emails from domains without SPF (25%).
+From a significant number of domains, a portion is listed in Spamhaus SBL/XBL, a smaller percentage in Barracuda BRBL, and an even smaller fraction in SORBS.
+The most common reason for these listings is compromised hosting accounts, followed by legitimate marketing emails from domains lacking proper SPF configuration.

 Check a domain against blacklists online — /en/email-check.